NiclasHaderer/AsyncSpotify/EXAMPLES.md

 ## Advanced Configuration

-If you don't want to pass the `auth_token` every time you make a request you can instruct the `SpotifyApiClient` to keep the token in memmory.
-Every time you refresh the token the in memmory token will be updated too.
+If you don't want to pass the `auth_token` every time you make a request you can instruct the `SpotifyApiClient` to keep the token in memory.
+Every time you refresh the token the in memory token will be updated too.
 So you always have a valid token you can make requests with.
 If the token expires you will still have to refresh it yourself by calling the `refresh_token` method, which will returned the updated token.
-You dont have to pass a token to the method however if you want the internal token to be updated.
+You don't have to pass a token to the method however if you want the internal token to be updated.
-In addition to that you can limit the simulatnious requests and the timout if you create a new client.
+In addition to that you can limit the simultaneous requests, and the timout if you create a new client.

 ```python
 api_client = SpotifyApiClient(preferences, hold_authentication=True)